by Richelle Naegle

 It's been a while since Cricut has released a new cartridge, but they started out 2016 with a great new option.
 The All Occasion Box Card Cricut cartridge offers you wide application for a series of events.

-I just moved and my craft room isn’t in decent shape, yet.
+I just moved and my craft room isn't in decent shape, yet.
 Nevertheless, I chose to get out my Explore system, grabbed some craft paper, glue, and got to work.
 Who wants to organize a room when there are new card designs to make?
-Unfortunately, this meant I didn’t have all my favorite patterned cardstock at my disposal and I went with plain solids.
+Unfortunately, this meant I didn't have all my favorite patterned paper at my disposal and I went with plain solids.

 It's OK, because I have 28 designs left to try, so I can get more creative with my paper later.

 I made the Sending Love card and Thank You card.
 In case you don't know, I love owls (you probably knew that).
 I sized both of the cards to 16" width using the explore studio.
 This left me with cards, that when flattened are about 4" x 4".
 They are pretty small.
 You may want to make them larger - choose your own destiny.

 To start I will give you all the tips I would have found useful prior to starting: